Slevinski/slevinski.github.io/series/university-of-iowa/entries/infrastructure-core-and-philanthropy/handout.md

 * too language-focused for purely technical funding
 * too global and long-term for short grant cycles

-Philanthropy enables:
+Philanthropy fits especially well because it can support work that grants often leave thinly funded:

-* continuity
+* staffing
 * stability
 * independence from short-term cycles
-* long-term stewardship
+* long-term follow-through

 ## What a Gift Enables

 A gift in the range of about $1M can establish:

 * core staffing
-* infrastructure continuity
+* infrastructure support
 * global coordination capacity
 * translation and access capacity
 * research and collaboration readiness

-It creates something durable rather than temporary.
+It creates support that can actually hold over time rather than a short-term patch.

 ## Why the University of Iowa